 Interior Concrete Usage vs. Exterior Concrete Usage

 Few building materials are more sturdy or reliable than concrete.
-It’s no wonder, then, that concrete has been used for millions of years and is still commonly used for both indoor and outdoor purposes.
+It’s no wonder that concrete has been used for thousands of years and is still commonly used for both indoor and outdoor purposes.
 Indeed, concrete holds up in many types of environments -- that said, getting the most out of your concrete surfaces depends on understanding the differences between interior and exterior concrete usage.

 Let’s outline some of the many ways you can incorporate concrete inside or outside your property.